kontena/kontena/docs/getting-started/installing/aws-ec2.md

   --region eu-west-1
 ```

-After Kontena Master has provisioned you will be automatically authenticated as the Kontena Master internal administrator and the default grid 'test' is set as the current grid.
+After Kontena Master has provisioned, you will be automatically authenticated as the Kontena Master internal administrator and the default Grid 'test' is set as the current Grid.

 ## Installing Kontena Nodes

-Before you can start provisioning nodes you must first switch cli scope to a grid.
-A grid can be thought of as a cluster of nodes that can have members from multiple clouds and/or regions.
+Before you can start provisioning Nodes you must first switch the CLI scope to a Grid.
+A Grid can be thought of as a cluster of Nodes that can have members from multiple clouds and/or regions.

-Switch to an existing grid using the following command:
+Switch to an existing Grid using the following command:

 ```
 $ kontena grid use <grid_name>
 ```

-Or create a new grid using the command:
+Or create a new Grid using the command:

 ```
 $ kontena grid create --initial-size=<initial_node_count> aws-grid
 ```

 Now you can start provisioning AWS EC2 nodes.
-Issue the following command (with the right options) as many times as desired:
+Issue the following command (with the proper options) as many times as desired:

 ```
 $ kontena aws node create \